Awards

 At Shaw Trust we know that no event can be truly accessible for all visitors, as each visitor is an individual.

-We work to offer as many accessible features as possible including Changing Rooms, accessible toilets, BSL interpreters, audio induction loops, live captioning, haptic vests and trained staff.
+We work to offer as many accessible features as possible including Changing Rooms, accessible toilets, BSL interpreters, audio induction loops, live captioning and trained staff.

 All nominations for the Disability Power 100 are publicly submitted.
 We welcome nominations for disabled people from a wide range of backgrounds and lived experiences who are making a real difference in society.